West Edmonton Mall: Former tenants

+In popular culture

+The mall is featured prominently in the movies Christmas in Wonderland and Paper Marriage, and is featured briefly in FUBAR 2 and Before I Change My Mind.
+The mall setting in the animated TV series 6teen is also based on West Edmonton Mall.

 Future developments

 In 2002, the City of Edmonton approved plans for the mall to expand with an additional 30000 m2 of retail space, a facility for sports, trade shows and conventions, a 12-storey office building, and a 600-unit apartment building, along with more parking.
 However, none of these projects has begun construction except for the completed parking lot expansion by the Rec Room.

 As part of Mayfield Toyota’s move to the mall, the project is yet to include the addition of a 200,000 sqft parkade with 1,000 parking stalls and valet service.

 Security

 In February 2015, the jihadist terrorist group al-Shabaab released a propaganda video calling for attacks on West Edmonton Mall and other Western shopping centres.
 Although the group had hitherto never launched attacks in North America, security at the mall was tightened in response.
 The Royal Canadian Mounted Police also indicated that there was no evidence of any imminent threat.

 In response to growing security threats, West Edmonton Mall developed a lockdown protocol in case of major emergencies.
 As of 2013 drills continued to be executed every two to three months.

+On 21 August 2023, the mall was locked down after three men were seriously injured in a targeted shooting near the mall’s movie theatre.

+The mall was locked down again on 2 December 2023 when a man was spotted with a gun.
+No shots were fired, and no injuries were reported.